 The Bank's Managing Board meets, at least once a month and whenever necessary.

 For the legal meeting of the MB, it is necessary half plus one of the total number of members of the Board.
-In 2022 took place 50 meetings of the Managing Board.
+In 2023, 47 meetings of the Managing Board took place.